-Subungual melanoma begins in the nail matrix (the part of the nail bed that protects the underlying skin).3
+- Subungual melanoma begins in the nail matrix (the part of the nail bed that protects the underlying skin).3

-Subungual melanoma is most commonly diagnosed in the thumbs and big toes.3
+- It is most commonly diagnosed in the thumbs and big toes.3

-Unlike many melanomas, subungual melanoma is not caused by sun exposure.3
+- Unlike many melanomas, subungual melanoma is not caused by sun exposure.3

-Subungual melanomas usually appear as a brown or black streak under the nail.3,4 Typically, these streaks gradually increase in size, and are usually larger than 3mm.1 Unlike nail infection or trauma to the nails, subungual melanoma typically affects one nail at a time.3,4
+Subungual melanomas usually appear as a brown or black streak under the nail.3,4 Typically, these streaks gradually increase in size and are usually larger than 3mm.1 Unlike nail infection or trauma to the nails, subungual melanoma typically affects one nail at a time.3,4

-Other symptoms of nail melanoma include:
+Other symptoms include:

-Nail separating (‘lifting’) from the nail bed4
+- Nail separating (‘lifting’) from the nail bed4

-Nail brittleness and cracking3
+- Nail brittleness and cracking3

-A nodule underneath the nail3
+- A nodule underneath the nail3

-Darkening of the skin next to the nail (known as Hutchinson’s Sign)2
+- Darkening of the skin next to the nail (known as Hutchinson’s Sign)2

-Many people first mistake subungual melanoma as a bruise.3,4 However, unlike a bruise, the streaks from subungual melanoma do not heal or grow out with the nail over time.4 Subungual melanoma can also be confused with normal pigmentation of the nail bed or a fungal infection.2 While you can have a streak or bruising under the nail that isn’t melanoma, you should ask a dermatologist to check your nails if you notice any changes.
+Many people first mistake subungual melanoma as a bruise.3,4 However, unlike a bruise, the streaks from subungual melanoma do not heal or grow out with the nail over time.4 It can also be confused with normal pigmentation of the nail bed or a fungal infection.2 While you can have a streak or bruising under the nail that isn’t melanoma, you should ask a dermatologist to check your nails if you notice any changes.

-What’s my risk of getting nail melanoma?
+What’s my risk of getting melanoma under my nail?

-Subungual melanoma is more common in patients who….
+Subungual melanoma is more common in patients who:

-Have a personal or family history of melanoma2
+- Have a personal or family history of melanoma2

-Have a personal or family history of atypical moles2
+- Have a personal or family history of atypical moles2

-Are over 50 years of age3
+- Are over 50 years of age3

-Are non-Caucasians (approximately 35% of cases), versus Caucasians (2% of cases)3,4
+- Are non-Caucasians (approximately 35% of cases), versus Caucasians (2% of cases)3,4

-Prevention and early detection of nail melanoma
+Prevention and early detection